JoinDataCops/react-prerender-datacops/README.md

 | ⏱️ **Setup time** | **~30 minutes** | Days to weeks of migration |
 | 🏗️ **Host anywhere** | Cloudflare, Vercel, Netlify, anywhere | **Vercel-optimized only** |

-### The Vendor Lock-In Receipts

-This isn't speculation.
-The developer community is screaming about it:

-- 📢 **Reddit**: ["Is Next.js a Vendor Lock-In Architecture?"](https://www.reddit.com/r/nextjs/comments/1gydkmu/is_nextjs_a_vendor_lockin_architecture/) — hundreds of upvotes, developers sharing migration horror stories
-- 📰 **Netlify's public callout** — Netlify engineers have publicly documented Next.js features that only work properly on Vercel
-- 🏃 **Companies leaving** — growing list of teams migrating away from Next.js due to Vercel dependency, spiraling costs, and deployment complexity
-- 💸 **The cost trap** — Vercel's free tier has hard bandwidth limits.
-Hit them with a viral post and you're paying $150+ overnight

 ### The Absurdity Angle